-On August 1, 2019, London Stock Exchange Group plc announced that it has agreed to definitive terms with a consortium including certain investment funds affiliated with Blackstone as well as Thomson Reuters to acquire the Refinitiv business in an all share transaction for a total enterprise value of approximately \$27 billion.
-The LSEG Transaction is subject to customary regulatory approvals and closing conditions, and is expected to close during the second half of 2020.
-There can be no assurance that the LSEG Transaction will be consummated on the expected timing or at all.
+On August 1, 2019, London Stock Exchange Group plc ("LSEG") announced that it has agreed to definitive terms with a consortium including certain investment funds affiliated with Blackstone as well as Thomson Reuters to acquire the Refinitiv business in an all share transaction for a total enterprise value of approximately \$27 billion.
+The LSEG Transaction closed on January 29, 2021.

-If the LSEG Transaction is consummated, any change of control of Refinitiv could in turn affect us, because Refinitiv is our controlling shareholder.
-However, following the consummation of the LSEG Transaction, Tradeweb is expected to remain a standalone, publicly-traded company, and we do not expect the LSEG Transaction to result in any changes to our stockholder voting rights in the near-term, and we do not foresee any material impact on our strategy, day-to-day operations or Tradeweb management as a result of the LSEG Transaction.
-Our existing market data license agreement with Refinitiv is also expected to remain unchanged immediately following the consummation of the LSEG Transaction, however the non-compete period applicable to Refinitiv in their restrictive covenant agreement with us is expected to terminate immediately following the consummation of the LSEG Transaction.
+Following the consummation of the LSEG Transaction, LSEG is the controlling shareholder of Refinitiv and Refinitiv continues to be the controlling shareholder of Tradeweb, holding approximately 88.1% of our combined voting power.
+Tradeweb remains a standalone, publicly-traded company, and we do not expect the LSEG Transaction to result in any changes to our stockholder voting rights in the near-term, and we do not foresee any material impact on our strategy, day-to-day operations or Tradeweb management as a result of the LSEG Transaction.
+Our existing market data license agreement with Refinitiv remains unchanged.
+However, the non-compete period applicable to Refinitiv in their restrictive covenant agreement with us has been terminated as of January 29, 2021.